New year, new you – leadership edition.

 Okay, so it’s a little bit tacky.
 But the start of a new year can give you the space to integrate valuable practices into your leadership toolbelt to be a more effective, strategic leader through the new year.

 We’re not going to bore you but rather provide some of our favorite leadership tidbits we know make a difference in organizations.
 These 8 practical tips don’t come from us – instead, they come from our observations of influential leaders in organizations around the globe.
-We aren’t the creators of these ideas, but we are the purveyors here to explain how they can change the trajectory of your business in 2022.
+We aren’t the creators of these ideas, but we are the purveyors here to explain how they can change the trajectory of your business.

 PS – Don’t forget to download the free tip sheet to go!